-The defrost termination temperature is adjustable on the unit control using the jumper pins.
-If an S30 iComfort thermostat is used, this parameter may be selected at the thermostat using the dealer control center under the heat pump or remotely using the Service Dashboard on LennoxPros.

-The defrost termination setting selections are 50, 70, 90 and 100°F. The factory default setting is 50° F (10° C).
+The defrost termination temperature is adjustable using the S30 thermostat.
+The Defrost Termination parameter may be adjusted at the thermostat using the dealer control center under the heat pump or remotely using the Service Dashboard on LennoxPros.
+The defrost termination setting selections are 50, 70, 90 and 100°F. The factory default setting is 50°F (10°C).
 The defrost termination temperature is monitored by the coil sensor which is located at the outlet of the outdoor expansion valve.
 See coil sensor figure location below for details.